nikolaydubina/everything-wrong-with-swiftdata/README.md

 - SwiftData iCloud does not support unique IDs for objects
 - schema migration has to be triggered manually from Development environment and promoted to Production

+## Deeply nested structs

+- SwiftData can handle deeply nested structs, as long as they are Codable.
+Nested data will be serialized automatically.